ajrvs/todo/README.md

     - If the method is not POST (i.e., GET), it means the user is accessing the page for the first time.

         It creates an empty `TaskForm` instance.
+- Create view functions to update and delete each task: `task`

+- Later, do styling with bootstrap